jons/node-milter/README.md

 features in node with this addon.

-the milter will register in postfix with the name "node-bindings". the name "node-milter" is intended to give the project a sensible npm identity.
+the milter will register in postfix with the name "node-bindings", you already know it's a milter. the name "node-milter" is intended to give the project a sensible npm identity and some github presence, too.

 sources implicitly depend on pthreads yet don't use their #include files by name.
   - libmilter explicitly uses pthreads, and libuv is implicitly using them. the